Overview of Wilderness Retreats

 Our wilderness retreats allow teens and young adults to drop into their minds in a way that they have never experienced before.
 As one of the founders of our teen participants says, “The beauty of coming to practice mindfulness in the wilderness is allowing us to return to our ‘natural’ mind, a mind uncluttered by busyness and technology—a mind free to take in the vastness of the earth and the spaciousness of our consciousness.”

-For more information about location, gear needed, retreat format, experience of the staff and more, please see our FAQ Sheet.
+For more information about location, gear needed, retreat format, experience of the staff and more, please see our Wilderness Retreat FAQ.

 Click here for more information or to register.

-We begin our Emigrant Wilderness retreats with two nights at Strawberry Ridge Retreat Center, where we will be introduced to mindfulness meditation and prepare for our wilderness excursion.
-From Strawberry Ridge, we will set off in small groups of 13 (10 participants and three staff per group) into the backcountry of the Emigrant Wilderness to explore both our inner landscape and the outer landscape that surrounds us.
+We begin our Emigrant Wilderness retreats with two nights all together at a retreat center where we will be introduced to mindfulness meditation and prepare for our wilderness excursion.
+On the second morning, we will set off in small groups of 13 (10 participants and three staff per group) into the backcountry of the Emigrant Wilderness to explore both our inner landscape and the outer landscape that surrounds us.

 Our adult retreats are a wonderful way to experience our teen retreat model.
 Whether you are a parent, an educator, or an interested practitioner, our retreats offer you a multi-faceted mindfulness practice.